Neuhäusel: Geography

 Neuhäusel lies in the area of the Augst communities (a small region) and belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.
-Its seat is in the like-named town.
+Its seat is in the town of the same name.
 Environmentally, Neuhäusel is part of the Lower Westerwald in the Nassau Nature Park.

 History

 Musbach, which had its first documentary mention in 1198 as Neuhäusel's forerunner, was a small village that lay near where today's Ortsgemeinde lies.
 It was followed by Neuspay, which had its last documentary mention in 1537, and Wirt beym Creutz, named in 1669.
 In 1675, the name Neuhäusel appeared for the first time.
 The community, which in 1789 was joined with the community of Eitelborn, became a separate community on 5 April 1810.
-Owing to its location on the important traffic link between the Rhine and the Westerwald, Neuhäusel developed over the centuries from a rest stop for travelling people to a community with the character of a centre.
+Owing to its location on the important traffic link between the Rhine and the Westerwald, Neuhäusel developed over the centuries from a rest stop for travelers to a central community.